switch-model/switch/docs/Usage.md

 4. Activate the newly created environment: `conda activate switch`.

 5. Install the `switch_model` library using: `pip install --editable .[dev]`.
-Note the `--editable` flag indicating that the `switch` command will always use your latest local copy.
-That is, you don't need to reinstall the package after making a change to it.
+   The `--editable` flag indicates that the `switch` command will always use your latest local copy.
+That is, you won't need to reinstall the package after making a change to the switch code.
+   Adding `[dev]` in the command results in extra packages required for development being installed.
+   These packages are listed in `extra_require` in `setup.py`.
+There are other options for example, `pip install --editable .[plotting,dev]` would install packages for plotting and development.

 6. Run `switch --help` to make sure your package installed properly.

 ## Preparing a scenario